 Letter: Vote for Steve Coyer for ERWSD board

-The Eagle River Water and Sanitation District is holding a Board of Directors’ election on Tuesday May 3, 2022.
-This is an in-person, polling place election (or by absentee ballot if requested by April 26th).
-Directors represent specific geographical area of the Valley, but are elected by the voter at large (i.e. all eligible electors vote for all district candidates).
+The Eagle River Water and Sanitation District is holding a Board of Directors’ election on Tuesday, May 3, 2022.
+This is an in-person, polling place election (or by absentee ballot if requested by April 26).
+Directors represent specific geographical areas of the Valley, but are elected by the voter at large (i.e. all eligible electors vote for all district candidates).

 Experience matters on this board.
 That Colorado is experiencing an unprecedented drought should be news to nobody.
 The district’s ability to provide clean drinking water and to return safe, treated water to our streams at a reasonable cost to our rate payers is directly affected by good leadership.
 We have a great team of professionals who do the day-to-day work, but a good board of directors is essential.
 Steve has represented his district well in the past and should be re-elected.